West Indies cricket team: In popular culture

-A British documentary film titled Fire in Babylon released in 2010.
+A British documentary film entitled Fire in Babylon was released in 2010.
 The documentary featured archival footage and interviews with several cricketers.
 The film was written and directed by Stevan Riley and was nominated for a British Independent Film Award for Best Documentary.

-The documentary was about the domination of West Indies team of 1970s and 1980s, widely regarded as one of the greatest cricket teams in the history having not lost a test series for 15 years.
-It revolves around how the West Indies triumphed over its former colonial masters of England and racism in those days against Black peoples.
+The documentary was about the domination of West Indies team of 1970s and 1980s, widely regarded as one of the greatest cricket teams in the history having not lost a Test series for fifteen years.
+It revolves around how the West Indies triumphed over its former colonial masters of England and racism in those days against black people.

+Quite a number of calypsos mention the West Indian cricket.
+See List of calypso songs about cricket.